 GDCS facilities are equally spread between Arizona and Hawaiʻi

 GDCS-Hawaiʻi is headquartered in the ASU Pacific Ridge-to-Reef Program, located in a joint facility in Hilo, Hawaiʻi that is administered by the US Forest Service.
 The Hilo facility houses computational and chemical labs, offices, conference rooms, and field operations space.
-GDCS-Hawaiʻi is located next door to the University of Hawaii at Hilo, fostering inter-university collaboration across the Hawaiian Islands.
+GDCS-Hawaiʻi is located next door to the University of Hawaii at Hilo, fostering inter-university collaboration and graduate studies across the Hawaiian Islands.
 GDCS also operates major program elements along the West Hawaiʻi Island coastline, including Honokohau Harbor north of Kailua-Kona and Miloliʻi Village in South Kona District.
 From both locations, GDCS scientists operate large and small vessels for reef research and conservation applications.
-West Hawaiʻi is also home to the ASU Coral Atlas Laboratory, a network of field sites and land-based partners linking community-scale research and outreach to the global ASU Allen Coral Atlas program that seeks to map the world’s coral reefs with aircraft and satellite technology.

 Tempe, AZ 85287